Head of Dance, Theater, Dance & Media

-She also choreographs for film and television, notably a series of dance film shorts for Bravo arts channel in Canada, is a featured performer in Forsythe's Clear House Dance, and music videos for German techno artist Sven Vaeth and American singer-songwriter David Poe.
-Recent artistic residencies include a The New School University, and at the Baryshnikov Arts Center in New York City where she also collaborated with Mikhail Baryshnikov and William Forsythe on a solo for Mr. Baryshnikov.
-Ms. Johnson has also choreographed for theater and served as movement director for Eve Ensler’s play In the Body of the World at American Repertory Theater, Spring 2016.
+She also choreographs for film, television, theater and opera productions, notably, a series of dance film shorts for Bravo arts channel in Canada, a featured performance in Forsythe's Clear House Dance, music videos for German techno artist Sven Vaeth and American singer-songwriter David Poe, David Michalek’s Slow Dancing and Slow Dancing/Trio A, and PBS's Poetry in America series with cellist Yo-Yo Ma and actor Cynthia Nixon.
+For American Repertory Theater she choreographed the opera Crossing and served as movement director for Eve Ensler’s play In the Body of the World in Boston and Manhattan Theater Club in New York City.

 Johnson has served as a faculty member and designed curricula for Princeton University, Barnard College at Columbia University, The Juilliard School, New York University's Tisch School of the Arts, The Joffrey School, The New School University, The Ailey School, the YoungArts Foundation, and is a founding collaborator of the Movement Invention Project (MIP) in New York where she has also been Choreographer-In-Residence.
 Residencies have included The New School University and Baryshnikov Arts Center in New York City.
 She has taught master classes at Yale University, and Ohio State University where she collaborated on the award-winning OSU/Forsythe Company web-based project Synchronous Objects.